Where to Put Safety? Control Barrier Function Placement in Networked Control Systems: Combined Architecture

 While both local and remote CBF placements ensure safety under suitable disturbance bounds, they exhibit complementary properties: local CBFs provide higher disturbance tolerance, whereas MPC-CBF improves performance through predictive planning.
-We therefore propose a combined architecture that leverages both mechanisms.
-The key idea is to exploit the separation between the admissible disturbance bounds $\bar{w}_r \leq \bar{w}_l$.
-The remote MPC-CBF is designed to ensure safety for disturbances up to $\bar{w}_r$, while the local CBF enforces safety for larger disturbances up to $\bar{w}_l$.
+We therefore propose a combined architecture that leverages both mechanisms for a known disturbance bound $\bar{w}$ and delay $\tau$.
 To this end, we robustify the local CBF by tightening the barrier condition as in \cite{Liu.2026}:

-Similarly, we tighten the MPC-CBF and augment it with slack variables $\delta_i$ to preserve feasibility under disturbances exceeding $\bar{w}_r$.

-This design leads to two operating regimes: i) For $\lVert \bm{w}_k\rVert \leq\bar{w}_r$, safety is ensured by the MPC-CBF alone. ii) For $\bar{w}_r <\lVert \bm{w}_k\rVert \leq\bar{w}_l$, slack variables maintain MPC feasibility, while the local CBF guarantees safety.
-To ensure that local corrections remain feasible, the input set is tightened via the Pontryagin difference $\mathcal{U}\ominus\Delta U$, reserving control margin for the local CBF.
-The required correction set $\Delta U$ depends on the disturbance set $\bar{w}_l-\bar{w}_r$.
-In the joint architecture, the predictor must account for the local CBF corrections to maintain consistency between predicted and applied inputs.\\ This architecture parallels tube MPC concepts, where nominal planning is complemented by local feedback to compensate disturbances, here extended to safety-critical constraints.